Low-Rank Graphon Estimation: Theory and Applications to Graphon Games: Tools

 and

 \end{prop}

+Then, we introduce a concentration inequality for the operator norm of random matrices with independent entries.

-\begin{prop}[Matrix concentration inequality, see Corollary 3.12, Remark 3.13 in~\cite{bandeira2016}] Let $\bX$ be an $n \times n$ matrix whose entries $\bX_{i j}$ are independent, centered and bounded random variables.
-Then there exists for any $0 < \epsilon \le 1/2$ a universal constant $c_\epsilon$ such that for every $t > 0$
+\begin{prop}[Matrix concentration inequality, see Corollary 3.12, Remark 3.13 in~\citep{bandeira2016}] Let $\bX$ be an $n \times n$ matrix whose entries $\bX_{i j}$ are independent, centered and bounded random variables.
+Then, for any $0 < \epsilon \le 1/2$, there exists a universal constant $c_\epsilon$ such that for every $t > 0$

 where we have defined

 \end{prop}